 Since 2002, Kathleen has served as an adjunct faculty member at the University of Houston’s Master of Public Administration program, where she instructs graduate students on the application of policy analysis tools and approaches to contemporary problems in healthcare.
-She is a proud recipient of an award for 17 years of teaching excellence in healthcare policy from the University of Houston’s Master of Public Administration Program.
+She is a proud recipient of an award for teaching excellence in healthcare policy from the University of Houston’s Master of Public Administration Program.

 Instrumental in the development and operational management of a coalition of the nation’s largest freestanding children’s hospitals with a shared interest in advancing national solutions for reforming the Medicaid program